ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 ## <a name="secondLL"><a> Second level learners

 ## <a name="conclusion"><a> Conclusion
 The private leaderboard standing below, used to rank the teams, shows the top 30 teams.
 It was a very close competition in the end and Markus would have been a well-deserved winner as well.
 We were very close to each other ever since the third week of the eight week contest and pushed each other forward.
 The fact that the test data contains 8.6 million records and that it was split randomly for the private and public leaderboard resulted in a very confident estimate of the private standing given the public leaderboard.
-I was impressed by the approaches of Markus and Jack (Japan) who finished in third position.
+I was most impressed by the approaches of Markus and Jack (Japan) who finished in third position.
 You can read more about their approaches on the [forum](https://www.kaggle.com/c/facebook-v-predicting-check-ins/forums).
 Many others also contributed valuable insights.

 {% include image.html url="/img/PrivateLB.png" description="Private leaderboard score (MAP@3) - two teams stand out from the pack" %}

+Running all steps on my 48GB workstation would take about a month.
+That seems like a ridiculously long time but it is explained by the extended computation time of the nearest neighbor features.
+While calculating the NN features I was continuously working on other parts of the workflow so speeding the NN logic up would not have resulted in a better final score.

+Generating a ~.62 score could however be achieved in about two weeks by focusing on the most relevant NN features.
+I would suggest to consider 3 of the 7 distance constants (1, 2.5 and 4) and omit the mid KNN features.
+Cutting the first level models from 100 to 10 and the second level models from 30 to 5 would also not result in a strong performance decrease (estimated decrease of 0.1%) and cut the computation time to less than a week.
+You could of course run the logic on multiple instances and further speed things up.

 I really enjoyed working on this competition even though it was already one of the busiest periods of my life.
 The competition was launched while I was in the middle of writing my Master's Thesis in statistics in combination with a full time job.
 The data shows many interesting noisy and time dependent patterns which motivated me to play with the data before and after work.
 It was definitely worth every second of my time!
 I was inspired by the work of other [Kaggle winners](http://blog.kaggle.com/2014/08/01/learning-from-the-best/) and succesfully implemented my first two level model.
 Winning the competition is a nice extra but it's even better to have learnt a lot from the other competitors, thank you all!